-Adult diamondback moths lay their eggs on the underside of leaves and they are very difficult to see.
+Adult diamondback moths (Plutella xylostella) lay their eggs on the underside of leaves and they are very difficult to see.
 When the eggs hatch, tiny caterpillars burrow their way into the crown for safety.
 When a diamondback moth caterpillar is disturbed, it will jump ship, rappelling away from danger using a thin silken thread to swing to safety.
 After feeding for a couple of weeks, diamondback moth caterpillars spin a loose cocoon on nearby leaves or stems, where they pupate.

 Diamondback moth control